Nature conservation: Terminology

+The term "conservation" was coined by Gifford Pinchot in 1907.
+He told his close friend United States President Theodore Roosevelt who used it for a national conference of governors in 1908.

 In common usage, the term refers to the activity of systematically protecting natural resources such as forests, including biological diversity.
-Carl F. Jordan defines the term as:
+Carl F. Jordan defines biological conservation as:

 While this usage is not new, the idea of biological conservation has been applied to the principles of ecology, biogeography, anthropology, economy, and sociology to maintain biodiversity.

-The term "conservation" itself may cover the concepts such as cultural diversity, genetic diversity, and the concept of movements environmental conservation, seedbank curation (preservation of seeds), and gene bank coordination (preservation of animals’ genetic material).
+The term "conservation" itself may cover the concepts such as cultural diversity, genetic diversity, and the concept of movements environmental conservation, seedbank curation (preservation of seeds), and gene bank coordination (preservation of animals' genetic material).
 These are often summarized as the priority to respect diversity.

 Much recent movement in conservation can be considered a resistance to commercialism and globalization.
 Slow Food is a consequence of rejecting these as moral priorities, and embracing a slower and more locally focused lifestyle.

 Sustainable living is a lifestyle that people are beginning to adopt, promoting to make decisions that would help protect biodiversity.
 The small lifestyle changes that promote sustainability will eventually accumulate into the proliferation of biological diversity.
 Regulating the ecolabeling of products from fisheries, controlling for sustainable food production, or keeping the lights off during the day are some examples of sustainable living.
 However, sustainable living is not a simple and uncomplicated approach.
 A 1987 Brundtland Report expounds on the notion of sustainability as a process of change that looks different for everyone: "It is not a fixed state of harmony, but rather a process of change in which the exploitation of resources, the direction of investments, the orientation of technological development, and institutional change are made consistent with future as well as present needs.
 We do not pretend that the process is easy or straightforward."
 Simply put, sustainable living does make a difference by compiling many individual actions that encourage the protection of biological diversity.